amigun/ejournal/README.md

 # EJournal - electronic journal for college

-EJournal - is a service for track a homework in your college which will be support by other students from your group
+EJournal - is a service for track a homework in your college which will be support by other students from your group.

 It repository is a server for EJournal, not a client.
 You can make a client for this server by use a HTTPS requests.
 ## Dev.